 4. Subglacial lakes and hydrological systems: Subglacial hydrodynamics are an important yet poorly understood factor in ice sheet dynamics in both Antarctica and Greenland.
 The volume and distribution of water exert strong influences on the resistance of the bed to ice flow and therefore, is an important control over ice velocities.
 More than 400 subglacial lakes have been discovered in Antarctica.
-Measurements to quantify present-day lakes and subglacial hydrological systems are important for understanding ice dynamics, weathering and erosion of subglacial rock, sediment transport and jökulhlaup events (glacier-dammed lake outburst flood), microbial ecosystems, and maintaining systems of subglacial lakes.
+Measurements to quantify present-day lakes and subglacial hydrological systems are important for understanding ice dynamics, weathering and erosion of subglacial rock, sediment transport and jökulhlaup events (glacier-dammed lake outburst flood) and microbial ecosystems.
 Of particular interest is to establish the diversity of life in subglacial lakes, the degree of hydrological interconnectivity between lakes and the Southern Ocean, and their influence on the rest of the subglacial hydrological system.
-The lakes also house sedimentary evidence of ice sheet and geological histories as well as climate change.
+The lakes also house sedimentary evidence of ice sheet and geological histories and changes.
 Access holes and the ability to collect samples of water and sediments are necessary to understand these systems.
 In addition, data from Subglacial Lake Whillans suggests that in active hydrological systems, water geochemistry, microbial life, and hydrology are intimately connected (Vick-Majors et al., 2016), as in many other terrestrial and marine biospheres around the world.
 Understanding the temporal dynamics and geochemical ramifications of subglacial processes requires installation of sensor strings capable of collecting subglacial hydrological data including dissolved oxygen concentrations, current velocity and direction, and salinity.